 The airport is situated just over three miles (5km) north of the city of Norwich.

 Abellio Greater Anglia and East Midlands Trains run rail services to Norwich city, and the Norwich rail station is located in the city centre, which can be accessed by either taxi or bus.
 Local buses offer a service from Cromer Road, which is within walking distance of the airport, to the city centre.
 Taxis are also available.

 GMT (GMT +1 between the last Sunday in March and the last Sunday in October).

 Car rental companies operating at the airport include Avis, Hertz and Europcar.

-Norwich Airport Taxis are the official taxi service operating at the airport and the taxi rank is located adjacent to the main terminal building.
+Norwich Airport Taxis are the official taxi service operating at the airport and the taxi rank is outside the front of the main terminal building.

-For £16 per three hours, passengers can make use of the Multivork Executive Lounge, which offers internet, phone, fax and copying services, as well as newspapers, refreshments and television.
+Passengers can make use of the Executive Lounge, which offers internet, phone, fax and copying services, as well as newspapers, refreshments and television.

 Norwich Airport Taxis: the taxi fares above are intended as a guideline only.